 Inbound: Enable prospects to find their way to you

 72% of buyers turn to Google during the awareness stage.
 It’s all about the self-educating buyer these days.
-By 2020, Forrester expects that 80% of the buying process will occur without any direct human-to-human interaction.
 Today, 81% of shoppers conduct online research before making a purchase.

 In other words, buyers do their homework before they come to you, and your job is to align closely with marketing to make it easy for them to do so.
 Their purchase decision is largely influenced by who enables them the most, so if you don’t make it simple for prospects to find what they’re looking for, you can lose potential buyers to competitors.
 You can work with marketing to implement time-saving tactics for buyers, such as placing a cost-savings calculator on your website or categorizing website content by specific persona types.